gzhuldas/AB_test/README.md

 # AB_test
+Description of the data/
+Data used in the first part of the project/ /datasets/hypotheses_us.csv Download dataset Hypotheses — brief descriptions of the hypotheses Reach — user reach, on a scale of one to ten
+Impact — impact on users, on a scale of one to ten Confidence — confidence in the hypothesis, on a scale of one to ten Effort — the resources required to test a hypothesis, on a scale of one to ten.
+The higher the Effort value, the more resource-intensive the test.
+Data used in the second part of the project /datasets/orders_us.csv Download dataset transactionId — order identifier visitorId — identifier of the user who placed the order date — of the order revenue — from the order group — the A/B test group that the user belongs to /datasets/visits_us.csv Download dataset date — date group — A/B test group visits — the number of visits on the date specified in the A/B test group specified

 ### Assigned tasks description:
 1. Worked closely with Marketing Department of online retail store to complile a list of 9 hypotheses to boost revenue.
 Each hypothesis were specified according to Reach, Impact, Confidence and Effort.
 Prioritized the hypotheses according to ICE and RICE frameworks.